So you’ve just created your blog with WordPress. You’ve got a nice theme, added some plugins, and have published your first post.

 Focus on two or three social sites that your readers are likely to be using.
 Everyone is on Facebook, while techies often head to Google+.
 Business-minded people sign up for LinkedIn, and bloggers and PR reps are all over Twitter.

-Although time management and being personable are important, do not to mislead consumers.
-The Internet has provided a plethora of new ways for your to advertise, but don’t make the mistake of thinking it’s not regulated.
+Although time management and being personable is important, do not mislead consumers.
+The Internet has provided a plethora of new ways for you to advertise, but don’t make the mistake of thinking it’s not regulated.

 The FTC is really cracking down on companies that have abused social media.
 If you receive products or services to talk about on your own blog, you absolutely must post a disclaimer showing your affiliation with the company.
 The same goes for sponsored posts and tweets.